 The calculation of the pH of a solution containing acids and/or bases is an example of a chemical speciation calculation, that is, a mathematical procedure for calculating the concentrations of all chemical species that are present in the solution.

 The complexity of the procedure depends on the nature of the solution.

-For strong acids and bases no calculations are necessary except in extreme situations.
-The pH of a solution containing a weak acid requires the solution of a quadratic equation.
-The pH of a solution containing a weak base may require the solution of a cubic equation.
-The general case requires the solution of a set of non-linear simultaneous equations.
+If the pH of a solution contains a weak acid requires the solution of a quadratic equation.

+If the pH of a solution contains a weak base may require the solution of a cubic equation.